KHVU: KSBJ ownership

 KUHA's fundraising and financial picture did not improve, despite the staff cuts.
 On August 20, 2015, the University of Houston System announced its intention to sell KUHA, after which the classical music format would only be heard on KUHF's HD2 subchannel and online streaming platforms, as well as a fifth subchannel of television station KUHT.
 The sale was approved by the UH System Board of Regents.

 On February 24, 2016, the university announced that the station was being sold for $10 million to the KSBJ Educational Foundation, which planned to flip the station to NGEN Radio—a Christian hip-hop format that began online in 2010—upon taking control.
 With the impending sale, KUHA dropped almost all references to the 91.7 frequency in May and rebranded itself as Houston Public Media Classical, running advertisements for the digital streams of the format to redirect listeners.

 On May 20, 2016, the license reassignment for KUHA was granted by the Federal Communications Commission.
 With the ownership change, plans were made to change the station's call letters when the hand-off took place.

 On July 1, 2016, KUHA announced that it would cease broadcasting on July 15.
 KSBJ planned for NGEN programming to begin broadcasting on 91.7 on August 8.
 On July 14, KUHA ended regular programming.
 It began airing prerecorded announcements that the station had ceased broadcasting and redirected listeners to the digital streams.
-The 91.3 translator, which was included in the sale to KSBJ, went silent.
+The 91.3 translator, which was included in the sale to KSBJ, went dark.

 At 9 o'clock the following morning, KSBJ's purchase of KUHA closed.
 Consequently, at that time the station stopped airing its prerecorded announcements and signed off.
 KSBJ said it would replace the old transmitter that had been used since 1990 with a brand-new transmitter.
 KSBJ also announced that the call letters would be changed to KXNG.
-The translator, 91.3 K217GB, also stopped broadcasting dead air and went dark that day.
+The translator, 91.3 K217GB, also stopped broadcasting dead air and went silent that day.

 KXNG returned to the air two weeks later on August 1, 2016, stunting with a varied playlist of secular dance music under the branding K-Dance.
 The following Friday, the K217GB translator returned to the air rebroadcasting KXNG and the dance music stunt.
 Unlike KXNG, K217GB's transmitter was not replaced or modified.